Praveena-Loganathan/CrimeDNA-X-AI-Crime-Analytics/README.md

 - what
 - where
 - when
-But in real investigations, **how** the crime was committed (the offender’s behavior) is often more important for linking cases.
+But in real investigations, **how** the crime was committed (the offender's behavior) is often more important for linking cases.
 I built CrimeDNA-X to:
 - Detect patterns across crimes using behavioral signatures.
 - Surface similar past cases when a new FIR is entered.
 - Provide clear, explainable reasoning behind each match.
 - Keep an audit trail for accountability and transparency.
----
 ## What It Does
 - **Adaptive Behavioral Crime Signatures (ABCS)**
-  - Converts each crime into a behavioral “fingerprint” (MO, entry method, target type, timing, etc.).
+  - Converts each crime into a behavioral "fingerprint" (MO, entry method, target type, timing, etc.).
   - Uses these signatures to find similar crimes, even if basic details differ.
 - **Similar Crime Pattern Matching**
   - When a new case is entered, the system: